apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Why use the RunInference API?

-RunInference leverages existing Apache Beam concepts, such as the the `BatchElements` transform and the `Shared` class, and it allows you to build multi-model pipelines.
-In addition, the RunInference API has built in capabilities for dealing with [keyed values](#use-the-prediction-results-object).
+RunInference takes advantage of existing Apache Beam concepts, such as the the `BatchElements` transform and the `Shared` class, to enable you to use models in your pipelines to create transforms optimized for machine learning inferences.
+The ability to create arbitrarily complex workflow graphs also allows you to build multi-model pipelines.
+In addition, the RunInference API has built in capabilities for dealing with [keyed values](#use-a-keyed-modelhandler).

 ### BatchElements PTransform

 To take advantage of the optimizations of vectorized inference that many models implement, we added the `BatchElements` transform as an intermediate step before making the prediction for the model.
 This transform batches elements together.
-The resulting batch is used to make the appropriate transformation for the particular framework of RunInference.
+The batched elements are then applied with a transformation for the particular framework of RunInference.
 For example, for numpy `ndarrays`, we call `numpy.stack()`,  and for torch `Tensor` elements, we call `torch.stack()`.

 To customize the settings for `beam.BatchElements`, in `ModelHandler`, override the `batch_elements_kwargs` function.
 For example, use `min_batch_size` to set the lowest number of elements per batch or `max_batch_size` to set the highest number of elements per batch.